-From your first notes to walking bass, to interpreting songs in your own way, using clear and clean materials; from Blues to Jazz to whatever you want, it will all be in reach!
+From your first notes to learning groove, chords and scales and how they work, to interpreting songs in your own way, using clear and clean materials; from Blues to Jazz to whatever you want, it will all be in reach!

 What do you want to learn?
 How far you go is up to you!

-Learning is individual as anything else in life.
 Everyone learns at a different pace.
-But with patience and persistence, if you do the work, there will be results that can be measured.
+But with patience and persistence, if you do the work, there will be results that can be measured, and you will achieve success!

 *** Studio Equipment *** Acoustic and Electric Guitars and Bass, amplifiers, Piano, music stands.
 Students will need to own/rent instruments, and bring to lessons (except piano!).
 Amplifier provided for students to play through for electric instrument based lessons.